-IAPA was based in Chennai for two reasons.
+IAPA chose to base a branch office in Chennai for two reasons.
 First and foremost, according to the UNAIDS and the National AIDS Control Organization (NACO), the southern region of the country shoulders the heaviest burden of HIV infections, with Tamil Nadu having high incidence and prevalence rates for HIV infection and AIDS.
 Second, Tamil Nadu is widely recognized as having the best health infrastructure in India with regard to HIV, with surveillance, testing, and targeting of high risk groups all serving as essential focal programs of NGO’s and government organizations.
 These conditions allowed IAPA to easily integrate into the HIV prevention and treatment network of Chennai, while focusing on groups that were previously not targeted, such as youth and university students.

 IAPA’s Influence in the US